AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 The *C* include files that define an OFX API are all that are needed by a plug-in or host to implement the API.
-Most include files define a set of independant *suites* which are used by a plug-in to communicate with a host application.
+Most include files define a set of independent *suites* which are used by a plug-in to communicate with a host application.

 There are two include files that are used with nearly every derived API.